soif/EspBuddy/README.md

 - _Tired of typing very long commands to upload your custom firmwares?_
 - _Bored to manually upload your firmwares in two steps for 1MB devices?_
 - _Want to batch upload new firmwares to all your devices via OTA or backup all settings in one command?_
+- _Want to remotely send commands to pre set some device parameters_
+- _Want to build your own firmares, storing them by device, and applying some compilation options_
 - _Need a solid tool to discover, control or flash Sonoff DIY devices (ie Sonoff Mini)_

-This script allows you to easily upload firmwares to remote (ESP8266 based) devices via Wifi (Over The Air) or Serial, in one short command.
+This script allows you to easily upload firmwares to remote (ESP8266 based) devices via Wifi (Over The Air), Serial port or using the builtin web server, in one short command.
-It also gathers various tool commands to be used in batch mode.
+It also allows to use some commands in batch mode.

 ## Features